Kanyisa-Ntombini/flow-web/README.md

-# Instagram App
+# Instagram Web App

 ## About

-A website that allows a user to download instagram pictures fro their account
+A website that allows a user to download instagram pictures from their account.

 ## How to use